Mingmong123/Asisten-Mata-kuliah/Readme.md

 Current week : 0
 ## Folders (More folders may be present in the future)
 ***@Documents***<br>
-Folder containing :<br>
+Folder containing documents related to the project.
+Yes
-- Weekly Status Report.docx (updated frequently)
-- Gantt-Chart Template.xlsx (updated frequently)
-- Project Description

 ***@Personal Repo***<br>